deanhiller/webpieces/README.md

 #### TODO:
 * start an actual multi-homed project
-* update main page in example app to link to examples
+* add more and more tag examples
 * move examples to @examples url instead
 * write http2 tests for server
 * write http2 tests for client